yeehaa123/medial_operations/db/medial_operations.md

 #### Readings

-Heidegger, Martin.
-"The Age of the World Picture." *The Question Concerning Technology.* Trans.
-William Lovitt.
-New York: Harper & Row, 1977.
-3-9.
+Castells, Manuel.
+"The Space of Flows." *The Rise of the Network Society.* Oxford: Blackwell Publishers, 2000.
+407-459.
 Print.

 Koolhaas, Rem.
 "The New World: 30 Spaces for the 21st Century." *Wired.* 13 Jun 2003.
 23-56.
 Print.